SaaS Compliance

 Zoho

-Zoho's broad suite offers potential for integrated HR and finance functions, but specific payroll compliance features for Kerala's nuanced statutory requirements, particularly the 50% Basic rule and expedited F&F settlements, are not explicitly detailed in the provided research.
-Further diligence is required to confirm its suitability for stringent BFSI compliance.
+Zoho's broad suite offers potential for payroll integration, but specific details on its statutory compliance depth for India, particularly the 50% basic pay rule and exit settlements, are not evident in the provided research.
+Further due diligence is required.

 Special note for Kerala